 Difficulty Level: Hard

-Connecting a series of trails, the Rainbow-McAlester Loop offers a wonderful opportunity to experience the area in its entirety.
+Connecting a series of North Cascades National Park trails, the Rainbow-McAlester Loop offers a wonderful opportunity to experience the area in its entirety.
 The forested valleys, subalpine lakes, and rugged mountain passes make it an excellent destination for multi-day North Cascades hiking.

 Spend two or three days trekking through the heart of the North Cascades.
 You’ll start at Bridge Creek Trail, follow along Rainbow Lake Trail, and then move towards McAlester Pass.
 Along the way, hikers are treated to unobstructed views of Lake Chelan and its mountainous surroundings.